tekumara/snowflake-terraform-kit/modules/application/README.md

 Creates a database and assigns [reader and admin role grants](database.tf) to the passed in roles.
 The database is owned by SYSADMIN and supports a single admin role (ie: single tenancy).
 All schemas created will be owned by this role.

-Schemas and tables are managed by another application (eg: dbt) using the admin role.
+Schemas and tables are managed by the application (eg: dbt) using the admin role.

 ## Warehouse